BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 https://example.com/oauth/callback?token=9m74lrwlcubu766rbmkqp2srche8w7b9
 ```

-You may then use the *access token* to submit requests to the Intellinote API on behalf of the end-user.
+You may then use the *access token* to submit requests to the Team One API on behalf of the end-user.

 Note that for security reasons, the *access token* value is only valid for a short time.
 If you submit an API request with a "stale" *access token*, the server will respond with an HTTP 401 ("Unauthorized") status.
 This indicates that you must re-submit the request above to "refresh" the token.